-5. Have an avenue for “water-cooler” conversations and help break up the monotony of the work day.
+5. Have an avenue for “water-cooler” conversations and help break up the monotony of the workday.
 Get creative with this one!
-Perhaps you create a chat room for non work-related conversations, or maybe you’re the type to send out a joke of the day (perhaps via a site message on your VAIRKKO dashboard, hint, hint.)
+Perhaps you create a chat room for non-work-related conversations, or maybe you’re the type to send out a joke of the day (perhaps via a site message on your VAIRKKO dashboard, hint, hint.)
 Your company extroverts will appreciate the effort.

 As you navigate your new normal, know that there will be hiccups, but productivity is possible.
 If you didn’t notice, communication is key!
 Figure out what works best for your team.
 Leverage your strengths, do your research, gather feedback and be okay with some initial trial and error.

-You may be surprised with the results.
+You may be surprised by the results.